datanav/docs/technical/hubspot-hubspot.rst

 HubSpot Dealcontactassociation to HubSpot Deal
 ----------------------------------------------
+Every HubSpot Dealcontactassociation will be synchronized with a HubSpot Deal.

+If a matching HubSpot Deal already exists, the HubSpot Dealcontactassociation will be merged with the existing one.
-Before any synchronization can take place, a link between a HubSpot Dealcontactassociation and a HubSpot Deal must be established.
+If no matching HubSpot Deal is found, a new HubSpot Deal will be created.

 A HubSpot Dealcontactassociation will merge with a HubSpot Deal if one of the following property combinations match: